rahul-thakoor/kws/getting-started-glitch/getting-started-glitch.md

 In this article we are going to see how to get started with the Glitch platform.

+## Prerequisites

+This article assumes some familiarity with Javascript and Node.js programming and the Express.js framework.

 ## First steps

 Although you can get started directly, it is advisable to sign in so that you can easily find your apps next time.
 You can choose to sign in using Github or Facebook.